 On 5 July 1986 rock group Queen played at Slane Castle County Meath.

-Other bands on the day included The Hits, Chris Rea, The Fountainhead, and The Bangles.
+Other bands performing on the day included The Hits, Chris Rea, The Fountainhead, and The Bangles.

 This RTÉ News report shows Queen arriving at the venue before taking the stage where lead singer Freddie Mercury appeared out of a puff of smoke wearing a crown.
 The opening number was 'One Vision'.
 Together for fourteen years, Queen have sold over 100 million records.
 Despite this many music critics were unimpressed with Queen's performance describing it as boring.